Please visit LepSnap.org to learn more about the LepSnap smartphone project and how to pick a phone, an image app, and dos and dont’s.

 What imaging program should I use?

+There is a built-in progam in LepSnap app, but you can use any program you want and upload images to LepSnap.
 It is highly recommended that your subjects are brightly illuminated with daylight color temperature LEDs or flash system to minimize the need to edit images.
 If you must edit, the following apps are recommended:

 - Adobe Photoshop Express (free)